-On August 16, 1962, when France and India ratified the Treaty of Cession the French colonies of Pondicherry, Mahé, Yanam, and Karikal became parts of the Indian Union.
+The French colonies of Pondicherry, Mahé, Yanam, and Karikal officially became part of the Indian Union on August 16, 1962.

 This article is about the 14th Amendment of Indian Constitution which will be fruitful in your UPSC Examination.